GBH – grievous bodily harm – is a criminal offence in contravention of the Offences Against the Person Act (OAPA).

 “Whosoever shall unlawfully and maliciously by any means whatsoever wound or cause any grievous bodily harm to any person with intent to do some grievous bodily harm to any person, or with intent to resist or prevent the lawful apprehension or detainer of any person.”

 Section 18 GBH is considerably more serious than Section 20 GBH, due to the level of intent involved.
 As such, the seriousness of this offence is reflected in the potential consequences for individuals found guilty or pleading guilty to this offence.
-A prison sentence for intentionally inflicted GBH can be as severe as a life sentence – 25 years’ imprisonment.
+The minimum prison sentence for intentionally inflicted GBH depends on the circumstances involved, however, the maximum can be as severe as a life sentence – 25 years’ imprisonment.